PROACTIVE-HF IDE Trial Heart Failure NYHA Class III (PROACTIVE-HF)

 HF Hospitalizations

-Number of HF Hospitalizations at 6 and 12 months post-implant compared to the number of HF Hospitalizations in the 6 and 12 months prior to implant
+Number of HF Hospitalizations at 6 months post-implant compared to the number of HF Hospitalizations in the 6 months prior to implant

-Comparison of the number of HF Hospitalizations, Emergency Department/ Hospital Outpatient IV diuretic visits of Cohort #1 and Cohort #2 at 6 and 12 months post implant at 6 months, added together with equal weighting into a total number of events
+Incidence rate of HF Hospitalizations, Emergency Department/ Hospital Outpatient IV diuretic visits of Former Control Arm and Modified Intent to Treat at 6 months post implant, added together with equal weighting into a total number of events.

 Mortality